 The following is what we expect from our kitten or cat buyers in order to qualify to become a owner of a Pocket Leopards Bengal:

 We expect anyone who buys our kittens or cats to provide the best possible care for them throughout their lives.
 To feed the highest quality of cat food.
 We prefer to place our bengals in homes that agree to feed them a properly balanced raw meat diet, however since not everyone is in the position for that we will place our cats in homes that feed commercial food.
 If you choose to feed commercial food, we require that you feed food that has high quality ingredients, free of animal by products, meat meals and with little fillers like grain.
 Meat should be the #1 ingredient in the commercial food.
 If you choose a raw diet like we feed, you have to be sure that you will invest in a meat grinder.
 The bone MUST be fed with the meat.
 Cats cannot live on just meat.
-There must be the proper balance o meat to bone (calcium to phosphorus) in the recipe.
-I you do not want to invest in a meat grinder or do not have time/patience to follow our recipe closely, we would prefer for you to feed commercial food since feeding an unbalanced raw diet will do more harm than good.
+There must be the proper balance of meat to bone (calcium to phosphorus) in the recipe.
+I you do not want to invest in a meat grinder or do not have time/patience to follow our recipe closely, we would prefer for you to feed commercial food or buy premade commerical raw cat food, since feeding an unbalanced raw diet will do more harm than good.
 It is easy to feed right, as long as you closely follow our instructions for the raw diet.
 If you have any questions please do not hesitate to ask us!
-All of our kittens are raised on both the raw diet and high quality commercial dry food so that whatever you choose, the switch over should be easy.

 We expect anyone who purchases one of our bengals to have sufficient funds to be able to pay for vet care should the need arise.
 Health care coverage is a good idea if you have a pet cat.
 (Most health care policies do not cover breeding animals).